-Under The Housing Act 2004 there is a mandatory requirement for landlords of properties made up of three or more stories and occupied by five or more people to have a licence issued by the local authority as these are viewed as Houses in Multiple Occupation.
+Under The Housing Act 2004 there is a mandatory requirement for landlords of properties occupied by three or more people form two or more households to have a licence issued by the local authority as these are viewed as Houses in Multiple Occupation.
 Certain local authorities also class smaller low occupancy properties as HMO’s and you should familiarise yourself with your local authorities policy.

 The Housing Health & Safety System is the risk assessment system by which residential properties are assessed by local authorities.
 Certain HOM’s and other properties might be assessed under HHSRS at some point.
 For further advice, please contact your local Elite Property office.

 The Energy Performance Certificate (EPC) is required by law from 1st October 2008, if you are letting a property to prospective tenants.
 An EPC is a legal requirement for any new tenancies that begin on or after 1st October and details the energy performance of a property.
 It is carried out by an accredited Domestic Energy Assessor to ensure it meets all legal requirements and is valid for 10 years.
 Elite Property ream will advise you on the details related to EPC and will be happy to arrange it for you.

 Elite Property advises Landlords to take in consideration additional precautions prior to the commencement of any new tenancy, as follows: